 Breakfast on board while cruising downriver.

-- Return to boat for lunch.
+- Return to the boat for lunch.

 - Lunch on board while cruising downriver.

 - Thai Cooking Class: There is no better way to learn Thai cooking than taking an authentic cooking class in Thailand.
-However this basic cooking class – on deck of RV River Kwai – will introduce you to the wonderful world of Thai flavors.
-During classes the school’s instructional emphasis is focused on three things: traditional Thai technique, innovative use of ingredients and aesthetic presentations.
+However this basic cooking class – on the deck of RV River Kwai – will introduce you to the wonderful world of Thai flavors.
+During classes, the school’s instructional emphasis is focused on three things: traditional Thai technique, innovative use of ingredients and aesthetic presentations.
 Spend a few hours learning to prepare a traditional Thai cocktail (‘Mai Tai’), authentic Thai dishes (e.g. ‘Tom Yam Kung’ or ‘Chicken Green Curry’) and a Thai green papaya salad (‘Som Tam’).

 An experience not to be missed!